LinkedSoftwareDependencies/Article-System-Components/content/introduction.md

 As such, this (de)referenceability of software configurations by IRI is beneficial in use cases such as:

 Experimental research
-: Providing the full provenance trail of used software configurations to produce experimental results and enable reproducibility.
+: Providing the full provenance trail of used software configurations to produce experimental results for improving reproducibility.

 Static program analysis
 : Discovering conflicts or compatibility issues of different classes within software using RDF tools such as SPARQL query engines and reasoners.